 Obviously every camper will have their own idea of what camping is and the equipment one camper brings with them is different than that of another camper.
 When all is taken into account however there are a few basic things that tie most campers together as one demographic group – whatever is brought along on a camping trip is rarely electric and is usually a simple product with few (if any) moving parts.

 When it comes to coffee makers automatic drip coffee makers which saturate kitchen counters nation wide are not an option.
 In some cases many cabins that people camp at have no electricity and certainly not outdoor camp sites.

 For campers of all types the best bet is to bring a non-electric coffee maker that can be operated by hand over a fire.

-Percolators (as pictured above) tend to be perennial favorites among campers as they are metal pots that sit on a heat source like a fire and they just percolate away until you remove them from the heat but an better way of making coffee is to stay away from percolators and use something that doesn’t roast your coffee grind while it brews.
+Percolators tend to be perennial favorites among campers as they are metal pots that sit on a heat source like a fire and they just percolate away until you remove them from the heat but an better way of making coffee is to stay away from percolators and use something that doesn’t roast your coffee grind while it brews.